 Cristina is a designer, researcher and writer based in London, U.K.

-She works as a Senior Design Researcher + Trends Writer at Accenture Song (originally joining via the global design consultancy Fjord).
 Cristina also writes about design, climate action and behavioural change for MOLD magazine, a critically acclaimed New York based print and online publication.

 Unpacking Perception: To save ourselves and this precious earth, MOLD article, 2025

-Inter-disciplinary collaboration is key to Cristina’s approach, having worked closely with architects, material scientists, nutritionists and chefs to bring a range of projects to life.
+Inter-disciplinary collaboration is key to Cristina’s practice, having worked closely with architects, material scientists, nutritionists and chefs to bring a range of projects to life.
 Her work has been featured at the Alimentarium Food Museum 2020-2021, Victoria & Albert Museum Exhibition Road Festival 2019 and the London Design Festival 2018.

 In parallel to her design research and writing practice, Cristina’s artwork explores coexisting contrasts, multi-religious interpretation, and the beauty found in the informality of daily life.
-Her ongoing collection titled “God is in the details” includes printed close-up photography and furniture maquettes.
+Her ongoing series titled “God is in the details” includes printed close-up photography and furniture maquettes.

 Cristina holds a Double Masters MA + MSc in Global Innovation Design from the Royal College of Art and Imperial College London and a BArch in Architecture from University of Nottingham.